ericl/dbconnect/README.md

 conda create --name dbconnect python=3.5
 ```
 * Confirm you have java 8 installed.
-**Note**: The Client does not support java 11.
+**Note**: The Client does not support Java 11.
 We test against java 8.
-This will change with the GA Version.
+This will change with the GA Version and will support Java 11

 **Step 2:** *Configure connection properties*